In this blog, our travel experts cover the best diving sites accessible in Mexico's western coast!

 Learn to scuba dive in Cabo

 If there are people who want to learn to dive in your group, they can make the most of their vacations by learning how to scuba dive at Cabo.
 The course will take a couple of days of practice, on a pool first, and then in the ocean, plus some theory reading.
-The good news is that they can take the reading part and the written tests at home, and once they get to Cabo, they will continue with the practicing, making the whole process easier and faster.
+The good news is that they can take the reading part and the written tests at home, and once they get to scuba diving in Cabo itself, they will continue practicing, making the whole process easier and faster.

 Scuba Diving with Cabo Adventures